 The War certainly brought out the worst and the very best in the human race.
 If you want your dose of stories from the font of truth and not fiction, read Kicker.
 If you like films like Too Late the Hero and Merrill’s Marauders but you want to get beneath the surface of these guys, then read Kicker.
-And if you want to know how the wives and children suffered at home, read Kicker.
+And if you want to know how the wives and children suffered at home, read Kicker on Amazon.

 I see that BP (British Petroleum) stocks are up in the UK and USA so maybe now is a good time to invest in petrochemicals.

 Fuel has always been expensive, and more importantly during wartime, heavy.
 In September 1943, when the heroes of Attack Hitler’s Bunker! were trying a precision bombing attack on Hitler’s Bunker in Berlin, that latest Hawker Hurricane, the MKII, required all of its 97 gallons of high-octane fuel, 34.5 gallons each in wing tanks and 28 in a small tank ahead of the cockpit, to achieve a range of 600 miles.
 It could carry 2 x 500 lb canisters or bombs but would barely be able to reach Berlin from Norfolk, let alone carry out the attack and return.